 Many scams start over the phone so be wary of calls from numbers you do not know.

-1. Be careful about talking about finances over the phone, especially if you did not initiate the inquiry.
-In other words, if your stockbroker is calling you back to talk to you about an investment, great.
-If you get an unsolicited call from someone who wants you to invest in an “opportunity,: though it’s convenient to do business over the phone rather than going out, don’t fall for it.
+1. Be careful talking about finances over the phone, especially if you did not initiate the inquiry.
+If your stockbroker is calling you back to talk to you about an investment, great.
+If you get an unsolicited caller who wants you to invest in an opportunity, don’t fall for it.

-2. Rather than discuss your business with someone who may not be who they claim, get a number and call the person back.
-If they claim to be from your bank, but the number is not a company number, call the bank for information about solicitors who might be calling you.
+2. Do not discuss your business with someone who may not be who they claim, get a number and call the person back.
+If they claim to be from your bank call the bank for information about solicitors who might be calling you.

 Call Me For Expert Senior Housing Services